Public-Health-Scotland/R-Resources/using SMRA with R.md

  * To assist the Customer Support Desk with your request, it may be helpful to mention that your request can be actioned by the UNIX team.

 ### ODBC connection
- * For RStudio server, make a request (through the NSS service portal) to be set up with a connection to the SMRA ODBC on the server, giving your username.
+ * For the RStudio server, make a request (through the NSS service portal) to be set up with a connection to the SMRA ODBC on the server, giving your username.
  * For RStudio desktop, connecting to the SMRA database relies on an SMRA ODBC DSN being set up on your PC by NSS IM&T.
     * You can check if the DSN is present on your PC in the ODBC Data Source Administrator.
 Click on the Start button and search for Microsoft ODBC Administrator.
 Click on the link with the same name to open the ODBC Data Source Administrator.
     * On the System DSN tab you should see an entry called SMRA.
 If not, raise a Change Request with the Customer Support Desk to have the SMRA ODBC DSN installed on your PC.